smk/invite/README.txt

 * Give some roles permission to send invites at the Access control page (admin/user/access).
+  "send mass invitations": Allows users to send an invitation to multiple recipients (this was formerly a setting known as "limit per turn").
+  "withdraw accepted invitations": This will allow your users to delete accepted invitations.
+It will also delete all invitations from/to a user upon termination of its account.
+Disable it to prevent users from deleting their account to be re-invited.

 * Invite adds a new registration mode called 'New user registration by invitation only' to the User settings page (admin/user/settings), which allows